PierreMarchand20/sphinx_cpp_quickstart/docs/source/object_oriented/classes_objects.rst

 **Try to always use data members from the core language or the C++ standard library (or objects that are composed of them).**

 - You can rely on their own constructors/copy constructor/copy assignment/destructor to define the ones of your class, and they will be implicitly defined as long as you do not define one of them manually.
 This is called the `rule of zero <https://en.cppreference.com/w/cpp/language/rule_of_three>`_
-- The only exception being the default constructor that is not implicitly defined as soon as you defined another constructor.
+- The only exception being the default constructor that is not implicitly defined as soon as you define another constructor.
 To automatically define it using the default constructors of each data members, you can add in the class definition ``Point() = default;``.

 .. note:: A typical way to **break** this rule is to have a pointer as a data member and to manually manage the memory with ``new`` and ``delete``.
 It is one reason why it is discouraged.

-.. important:: Not all types are copyable, for example, ``std::unique_ptr`` from :ref:`sec_smart_pointer` is not.
+.. important:: Not all types are copyable, for example, ``std::unique_ptr`` from :ref:`stl/memory:smart pointers` is not.
 Thus, having a ``std::unique_ptr`` as a data member makes the class non-copyable.

 .. note:: Move semantic is out of the scope, but the remarks here extend to `Move constructor <https://en.cppreference.com/w/cpp/language/move_constructor>`__ and `Move assignment <https://en.cppreference.com/w/cpp/language/move_assignment>`__.